-Table A.60: MediaType Details (Sheet 1 of 2)
+Table A.61: MediaType Details (Sheet 1 of 2)

 VALUE DESCRIPTION Aluminum Conventional or CTP press plate.
 Backlit Any media that is designed to be illuminated from the back side.
+Blueback Blue back poster paper is a specialist printing paper with a white printing surface and an opaque blue back that avoids any show through from the posters underneath.
 Cardboard CD CD disc to be printed on.
 Cloth Cloth, e.g. for a hardcover book case.
 Continuous Continuously connected sheets of an opaque material.
 The edge that is connected is not specified.
 ContinuousLong Continuously connected sheets of an opaque material connected along the long edge.
 ContinuousShort Continuously connected sheets of an opaque material connected along the short edge.
 DoubleWall Double-wall corrugated board.
 DryFilm DVD DVD disc to be printed on.
 EndBoard End board used in the Bundling process.
 Envelope Envelopes that can be used for conventional mailing purposes.
 EnvelopePlain Envelopes that are not preprinted and have no windows.
 EnvelopeWindow Envelopes that have windows for addressing purposes.
 EnvelopeWindowLeft Envelopes that have windows on the left for addressing purposes.
 EnvelopeWindowRight Envelopes that have windows on the right for addressing purposes.
 FlexoBase For the base layer of flexo plates.
 FlexoPhotoPolymer For the photopolymer layer of flexo plates.
 Flute Flute layer of a corrugated board.
 FullCutTabs Media with a tab that runs the full length of the medium so that only one tab is visible extending out beyond the edge of non-tabbed media.
 ImageSetterPaper Contact paper as replacement for film.
 Labels Label stock, e.g. a sheet of peel-off labels.
 Leather Leather stock, e.g. for a hardcover book case.
 Letterhead Separately cut sheets of an opaque material including a letterhead.
 MultiLayer Form medium composed of multiple layers that are attached to one another (e.g., for use with impact printers).

+Table A.61: MediaType Details (Sheet 2 of 2)

+VALUE DESCRIPTION

 MultiPartForm Form medium composed of multiple layers not attached to one another; each sheet might be drawn separately from an input source.

 Photographic Separately cut sheets of an opaque material to produce photographic quality images.

-Table A.60: MediaType Details (Sheet 2 of 2)

-VALUE DESCRIPTION

 Polyester Conventional or CTP press plate.

 PreCutTabs Media with tabs that are cut so that more than one tab is visible extending out beyond the edge of non-tabbed media.

 ScrimBanner Specific type of vinyl.

 SingleFace Single-face corrugated board.

 SingleWall Single-wall corrugated board.

 Stationery Separately cut sheets of an opaque material, includes generic paper.

 TabStock Media with tabs, either precut or full-cut.

 Tractor Tractor feed with holes.

 TripleWall Triple-wall corrugated board.

 WallPaper Details of wall paper.

 WetFilm Conventional photographic film.

-A.3.12 Milestones
+A.4.12 Milestones